Skip to Content

 We had a pager in case the kids needed us, but our kids never wanted to leave, which we didn’t anticipate.
 The grandparents and aunties traveling with us wanted to actually see them, and we had plans to actually see some of Costa Rica.

-the explorers club kids program at dreams las mareas has a climbing wall where staff will belay young climbers.
+The explorers club kids program at dreams las mareas has a climbing wall where staff will belay young climbers.

 So they the first part of the day with us and went to the kids clubs later on while we relaxed by the pool with a cocktail or enjoyed a quiet dinner in the adults-only restaurant.